ecoscape-earth/ecoscape-connectivity-paper-reproduction/README.md

 This step is not strictly necessary, as we provide the output already.
 If you have used IUCN data to obtain `{bird}/resistance.csv`, then you  can run [`RefineResistanceWithForestTerrain.ipynb`](RefineResistanceWithForestTerrain.ipynb) to generate the values of terrain permeability we use.
+The output is stored in `{bird}/transmission_refined_1.csv`, which contains the permeability values.

 ### Compute the connectivity and flow layers.